 The Garden, its buildings, and its tour vehicles are accessible to people with disabilities, with the exception of a few areas where the terrain is naturally uneven.
-Wheelchairs are available free of charge at both Garden entrances, on a first-come, first-served basis (reservations are not accepted).
-An ID must be left with Visitor Services.
-Learn more about Accessibility and read our Service Animal Policy here.
+Manual wheelchairs are available to borrow free of charge on a first-come, first-served basis at the Leon Levy Visitor Center and Mosholu Entrance.
+Reservations are not accepted and an ID must be left with Visitor Services for the loan.
+Visitors are encouraged to bring their own mobility devices and review the Garden map to plan their visit.
+Learn more about accessibility and read our Service Animal Policy here.

-An Accessibility Map and Information guide is available at the Garden or can be downloaded here.
+The Accessibility Map is available at the Garden or can be downloaded here.

 If you have left something behind at the Garden, contact the Security Office at 718.817.8664.
 Items that are not claimed after 60 days are donated to charity.